calebpollman/web-scraping-parallel-processing/post.md

 After completing this tutorial you should be able to:

-1. Scrape and crawl websites with Selenium and Beautiful Soup
-1. Use command line arguments to test your python code
+1. Scrape and crawl websites with Selenium and Beautiful Soup [PROB NOT] 1.
+Use command line arguments to test your python code
 1. Setup Multiprocessing for a web scraper
 1. Configure headless mode for Chromedriver with Selenium